 The list box displays the available Clock Pins.
-If you change the pattern value, the list box shows the available pins based on the filter.
+If you change the filter value, the list box shows the available pins based on the filter.

-Use Add, Add All to add the Clock Pins from the Available Pins list to Assigned Pins or Remove, Remove All to delete the Clock Pins from the Assigned Pins list.
+Use Add, Add All, to add Clock Pins from the Available Pins List or Remove, Remove All to delete Clock Pins from the Assigned Pins list.